-The Public Relations option teaches theory, but it also focuses on how to apply learning to “real life” situations, involving corporations, government agencies, nonprofit organizations and the entertainment industry.
-Students learn about crisis communication, audience analysis and social media as they develop public relations and marketing strategies and plans for clients through projects and Agency 398, the student-run PR practicum, and other projects.
+The Public Relations option teaches theory, but it also focuses on how to apply learning to “real world” situations, involving corporations, government agencies, nonprofit organizations and the entertainment industry.
+Students learn about crisis and strategic communications, audience analysis and social and emerging media as they develop public relations and marketing strategies and plans for clients through Agency 398, the student-operated PR practicum, and other projects.

 1. Required Core Courses (30 units)

 b.
 Upper Division (14 units)

 Select one set of courses from the following:

 a.
 Required (6 units)

 ***May not take both JOUR 371 and JOUR 372.